Health Secrets of the Stone Age

 The advantages of regular physical activity go far beyond maintaining a healthy weight and a strong cardiopulmonary system.
 There are reasons why the human body is designed for more exercise in a day than most people perform in a week.

 Learn what the numbers mean and which ones you can ignore.
-Knowing the meaning of certain code words can make you more healthy.
+Knowing the meaning of certain code words can lead to better health.

 When a person collapses bystanders provide CPR only about 20 percent of the time.
 Some persons are reluctant to provide mouth-to-mouth breathing but it is not always necessary, or even helpful.
 This presentation will explain how to anticipate, recognize and handle a medical emergency, as well as how to perform hands-only (compressions-only) CPR.